Curium(III) oxide: Synthesis

-Obtaining Curium-244: For many of the reactions described above, curium metal is provided by an outside retailer.
-In order to obtain curium metal, 239Pu metal can be sent through the pile irradiation process described by the radioactive decay processes below (note that neutrons are indicated by the letter "n" and beta-minus particles by "β−"):

-239Pu + n ---> 240Pu + n ---> 241Pu + n ---> 242Pu + n ---> 243Pu+ β− ---> 243Am + n ---> 244Am + β− ---> 244Cu.

-However, 244curium is one of the more unstable curium isotopes, so any structural data obtained for compounds containing 244Cm may deviate from the expected as a result of structural damage.
-It has been experimentally determined that, within one day, 244CmO2's lattice parameter increases by a factor of 0.2%.
-This has been hypothesized to be a result of the weakening interatomic interactions between curium(IV) and the neighboring oxide groups as a result of alpha-decay.
-This affects the thermal conductivity of curium oxides, causing it to exponentially decrease over time as the effects of alpha-decay strengthen.
-Abnormal phase transitions have also been reported and have been theorized to be a result of induced self-irradiation, either by 244Cm or the presence of leftover 244Am from incomplete radioactive decay.

 Structure

 The body-centered cubic and monoclinic forms are the most common polymorphic forms of curium trioxide, produced by the chemical reactions detailed above.
 Their crystalline structures are very similar.
 One of the polymorphs of curium trioxide - the body-centered cubic form - spontaneously transforms to the hexagonal form after several weeks.
 This transformation is undergone upon spontaneous 244Cm alpha decay, which produces radiation damage effects within the cubic crystal lattice to distort it to that of hexagonal.
 Although not experimentally proven, there is speculation that monoclinic curium trioxide may be an intermediate form in between the transformation of the cubic form to that of the hexagonal.
 The body-centered cubic form of curium trioxide exists below temperatures of 800 °C, the monoclinic form between 800 °C and 1615 °C, and the hexagonal form above 1615 °C.

 Crystallography

 The lattice parameters for three of the polymorphic structures of curium sesquioxide are given below.